 - Physics and Astronomy

-If you are interested in participating in a research project during the summer, be sure to consult the department's website for detailed information on the faculty with open positions for summer mentored projects.
+If you are interested in participating in a research project during the summer, be sure to consult the department's website for detailed information on which faculty are available to mentor summer projects.
 On the application, you will be invited to identify the faculty member or project you would like to work on.
-A committee composed of faculty in the STEM departments reviews applications and makes recommendations regarding award recipients.
+A committee composed of faculty in the relevant STEM department reviews applications and makes recommendations regarding award recipients.

 Funding Sources for STEM Projects